Reunion on BBC One: Plot, cast, start date, and filming location of new 'epic revenge thriller'

 BBC One's Reunion will be four parts of one hour long.

-We suspect it will land on BBC iPlayer as a boxset first, similarly to The City is Ours, and Ten Pound Poms.
+All four episodes will stream as a box set on BBC iPlayer from 6am on that first date, similarly to The City is Ours, and Ten Pound Poms.

 Who is in the cast of Reunion on BBC One?